 Proper diagnosis and treatment help people with bipolar disorder lead healthy and productive lives.
 Talking with a doctor or other licensed mental health professional is the first step for anyone who thinks he or she may have bipolar disorder.

-2. Post-traumatic Stress Disorder: To be diagnosed with PTSD, an adult must have all of the following for at least 1 month.
+To be diagnosed with Post-traumatic Stress Disorder, an adult must have all of the following for at least 1 month.

 - At least one re-experiencing symptom